arunppsg/arunppsg.github.io/content/musings/learning-kurals.md

 fear, desire, anger, hatred and other psychological triggers.
 There also comes everyday questions - what's the right mindset?
 To do or not to do?
 How to handle problems and situations?
-I needed a guiding light to live.
+I needed a guiding light.
 And for me, that was Kurals.
 But to live by them, I need to have them embedded inside me.
 And memorization does that - as I go through every situation, every day, the embedded Kurals in me provides me a set of rules and guidelines to lead a good life.